ajay77381/AWS_DevOps/Azure Az104/Azure networking-29-12-2024-Rajat.md

   Like- 10.0.0.0\24

 - Subnet is the logical segment of a virutal network .
 A subnet is allocated a portion of the virtual network address's space.
+- Region - virtual networks are scoped to a single single location called a region .
+Multiple virtual network from diffrent regions can be connected together using virtual network peering.
+- Subscription- virtual network are scoped to a subscription.
+You can impliment multiple virtual network within each azure subscription and azure region.